anywhichway/js-codex/README.md

 subsequently restore well, i.e. `Set`, `Map`, `URL`, `BigInt`, `GeolocationCoordinates`, `GeolocationPosition` and all of the typed arrays like `Int8Array`.

-The library also handles a number of items that have never been addressed well by `JSON.stringify` and `JSON.parse`:
+`Js-codex` also handles a number of items that have never been addressed well by `JSON.stringify` and `JSON.parse`:
-`Infinity`, `-Infinity`, `NaN`, `undefined`.
+`Infinity`, `-Infinity`, `NaN`, `undefined`, functions.

 Finally, `JSON.stringify` loses semantic information unless `toJSON` methods are implemented for each class.
 The `js-codex` library solves this problem and supports serializaton preparation for all native JavaScript classes and automatically learns custom classes without semantic loss.

 # Usage

-Here is an example that covers many special JavaScript cases and classes as well as a custom class:
+Here is an example that covers many special JavaScript cases and classes as well as a custom class. `Codex` can encode any JavaScript object in a manner that can be stringified, transported, parsed, and decoded back to its original form.

 ```
 <script type="module">